iamprashantjain/UsedCarPricePredictor/README.md

 11. Keep same folder structure in docker image also to find every file using same code
 12. api app should have home route ("/") because aws uses that to validate
 13. App needs some time to fully start like downloading model from mlflow etc, but health checks happen immediately thats why target group health check fails -- add wait_for_health.sh & update cicd zip
+14. Always test docker app locally before putting it on aws to be sure that everything works

 <!-- 7bed6b5be2021b1a4eaae221787bcb048ab2bcfd     -->